Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 BORY: I’d love to see a whole planet of salad.

-C-53: Bory you could go to Rangus 6 very easily.
+C-53: Bory, you could go to Rangus VI very easily.
 Space fare is very inexpensive due to lack of demand.

 PLECK: Well, lack of…